b9Joker108/b9Joker108/README.md

 Whilst studying Computer Science, I was surprised at how much I enjoyed and came to love, Discrete Mathematics, as I had done no higher mathematics at secondary school and was more inclined to the written word.
 I had to study and work really hard for the distinction I got in Discrete Mathematics, to the detriment of my other subjects.
 Touchscreen laptops, had just then become emergent.

+My research methodology is to utilise quite a number of Android Internet browsers, but I have come to recently favour and heaviy lean and depend upon Bing, with its in-built free ChatGPT 4.0 option.
+I augment this, on occasion, with the free restricted-use PerplexityAI Android app, which is an example of excellence in class.
+I may soon subsctibe to this app.
+I was wondering how soon ChatGPT would intersect with computing shell technology, and I am delighted and not at all surprised to affirm that as of the date of this README, I have become aware of ShellGPT, which I here relate with pure delight.
+I am soon to progress its installation, in both my smartphone and tablet.
+Quality AI, is a powerful and efficient learning tool, and is also on occasion an erroneous and problematic teacher.
+It can attest that AI, can and may falsify and faricate information, as it is fudamentally, a creative algorithm.
+So AI must be engaged with caution, as well as precision.

 I am rather excited, as this file will be my first GitHub commit.
-My coding will not presently be of much assistance or use to anyone, but my procedure writing skill and manual codification and input and editing skills may and product testing may.
-Hit me up, I have time and I like to support open source projects that develop the community.
+My coding will not presently be of much assistance or use to anyone, but my procedure writing skill and manual codification and input and editing skills and product testing may.
+Hit me up, I have time and I like to support open source projects that develop and empower the community.

 With sincerity

 **b9Joker108**
-*Thursday December 21, 2023*
+*Friday December 22, 2023*

 📫 soliton108[at]yahoo[dot]com[dot]au